Lightning (Final Fantasy): Other appearances

 Beyond the XIII games, Lightning has appeared in several spin-offs within the Final Fantasy franchise.
 In the fighting game Dissidia 012 Final Fantasy, Lightning is one of the warriors summoned by the goddess Cosmos.
 She was meant to debut in Dissidia Final Fantasy, but the idea was scrapped as Final Fantasy XIII had yet to be released and Square Enix did not want to reveal her abilities ahead of time.
-During Dissidia 012, Lightning's group is confronted by beings called Manikins, which inflict permanent death on those they defeat, thereby threatening the world's cycle of rebirth.
-She leads an expedition to the portal from which the Manikins are emerging, and the group sacrifice their lives to close it.
 Lightning has three alternate outfits in the game.
 She again appeared as a playable character in the 2015 arcade title, and its home console version Dissidia Final Fantasy NT.

-The character was featured in a series of special player events in Final Fantasy XIV: A Realm Reborn: Lightning and monsters from her world appeared in the land of Eorzea while she was in crystal stasis between XIII-2 and Lightning Returns.
-It is hinted that she was sent to Eorzea by Bhunivelze to hone her skills in preparation for future battles in her world.
-After the events were completed, Lightning met up with the player one last time, saying that she was thankful for the time spent in Eorzea.
-As she was summoned back to her world, she asked the player to remember her time there.
+The character was featured in a series of special player events in Final Fantasy XIV: A Realm Reborn.
 Players who participated in the events received gear and outfits modeled after items, weapons and clothing from the XIII games.
 Lightning also plays a role as an ally in World of Final Fantasy, appearing in her Lightning Returns outfit.
 Lightning was also featured in both Japanese and international versions of the mobile title Mobius Final Fantasy as part of a special story event titled "Lightning Resurrection".